alvesfred/alvesfred.github.io/README.md

 #### Step 3 - Publish your Web Curriculum

 After you made the changes, just `commit` and `push` to your repository and your **Web Curriculum** is ready, just go to http://yourgithubusername.github.io and see your new awesome **Web Curriculum**!!!

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/WendellAdriel/dev-curriculum/.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License